basiaz79/Project-Kapu-ta/README.md

 <li>As a Script and a tester, I participated in a QA project
 "Kapu$ta" using agile SCRUM methodology with a weekly sprint period.
+<li>As part of my duties as a Script I was responsible for making a list daily describing various tasks each team member was to be responsible for and overall summary of the day's works.
-<li>I focused mainly on functional testing of the application,
-ensuring the comfortable use for all users
+In addition, as a tester, I focused mainly on functional testing of the application, ensuring the comfortable use for all types of users.

+We have also done daily meetings on google meet, close cooperation and continuous improvement, we were able to effectively deliver and improve the product.
+This experience allowed me to develop project management skills and gain valuable experience in software testing.

+# <h2>Tools:</h2>

+<li>Google Workspace
+<li>TestRail
+<li>Figma
+<li>Slack
+<li>Swagger
+<li>Trello
+<li>Scrum
+<li>WAVE
+<li>DevTools
+<li>Contrast WCAG
+<li>ShareX

 # <h2>My Projects and Examples of Work</h2>